icipe-official/vectoratlas-software-code/docs/SMG/03-setting-up-a-development-env.md

 ### Starting a local development environment

 The local development environment starts a database within a container to provide isolation.

 1. Ensure direnv is set up, this will load environment variables needed.
 Ensure Docker is installed and running too.
 1. Run the database from the `src/Docker` folder with:
    ```
    docker-compose -f docker-compose.dev.yaml up
    ```
 1. If you need to you can connect to the database locally using pgAdmin then use the connection details `127.0.0.1` and port 5432 with the credentials specified in the development docker-compose file.
 1. From the `src/API` folder run
    ```
    npm run start:dev
    ```
    to start the API.
 1. From the `src/UI` folder run
    ```
    npm run start:dev
    ```
    to start the web app.

+## Troubleshooting

+Here we will have some of the issues, and their solutions, encountered when onboarding

 ## Documentation Development